 - Super telephoto lenses: 300mm and above: they are a popular choice among professional wildlife and nature photographers, as well as sports photographers who can’t get very close to the action (e.g. motorsport photographers).
 The longest lenses have telescope-like magnification, making them great for astrophotography, although they can be extremely expensive.

-What is the difference between Telephoto and Zoom lens?
+What is the difference between Telephoto and Zoom lenses?

 Some newbie photographers confuse the terms “telephoto lens” and “zoom lens.”
 This misconception is likely caused by point-and-shoot cameras that offer a “10x zoom.”
-In this sense, the zoom actually refers to the amount of magnification range the lens is capable of (from a wide shot to a tight shot, for example), and not the total magnification power of the lens.
+In this sense, zoom actually refers to the amount of magnification range the lens is capable of (from a wide shot to a tight shot, for example), and not the total magnification power of the lens.

 The term “telephoto lens” has a particular technical meaning in terms of lens design, but in common usage, it refers to a lens with a long focal length.
 While A “zoom lens” is a lens whose focal length can change.
 You twist the barrel or push a switch on the camera, and it takes in a narrower or wider field of view, making objects appear bigger or smaller.

-A zoom lens is a lens which can go from wide angle to telephoto range.
-Or it can go from low telephoto range to high telephoto range or from low value of focal length to a high value of focal length.
+A zoom lens is a lens that can go from wide-angle to telephoto range.
+Or it can go from a low telephoto range to a high telephoto range or from a low value of focal length to a high value of focal length.
 But a telephoto lens is specially made for working in the telephoto range.

 So the term zoom means focal length you can change, and telephoto means long focal length.
 A lens can be one, or the other, or neither, or both.

 Telephoto lens design and construction

 There are two designs of the telephoto lens, the refractive and mirror lens design.
 They use a special construction to achieve a focal length that is greater than their physical length.